VCUEnvironmentalStudies/ByLaws/README.md

 Following VCU Policy on "Faculty Roles and Rewards" and the VCU Policy on "Annual Assessment of Faculty Performance":

 - Faculty roles and rewards must be understood within the context of collective work units, because each unit, whether a large and multifaceted one or a small program, is a key to change and an important unit of productivity.
 Faculty within each unit must create individualized work plans that are personally meaningful, central to unit life, and consistent with the institutional mission.
 - Faculty must be fairly and accurately evaluated for excellence within the context of their unit.
 It is required that all faculty be evaluated in writing every year.
 As part of that evaluation, each faculty member will develop a written work plan, covering at least a year, and will meet individual, unit, and University goals.
-These plans may utilize a two to three year planning cycle, but with annual review and evaluation of performance.
+These plans may utilize a two to three-year planning cycle, but with annual review and evaluation of performance.
 - Each faculty member's individual work plan will have the written approval of the department chair or other unit head, who is responsible for maintaining an appropriate overall mix of teaching, research, and service for his or her unit.
 - The Director will also develop written plans for their work that cover at least a year and that meet the needs of their units and of the University.
 These plans will be approved in writing by the next higher unit head.

 #### Process

-The Director will initiate the annual performance review process in accord with Life Sciences Bylaws and follow the guidelines and practices established by CES.
+The Director will initiate the annual performance review process in accordance with Life Sciences Bylaws and follow the guidelines and practices established by CES.
 Performance-based salary adjustments will be made following the policies and practices of Life Sciences and VCU.

 #### Criteria

 Criteria for annual reviews as well as those for probationary, promotion, and tenure reviews, minimally include teaching effectiveness, research excellence, and the quality of other creative activities and services to the Center, Life Sciences, University, and Community.
-Depending on a faculty member’s professional interests and institutional needs, individual faculty work plans may differentiate workload in a particular academic year in accord with VCU policy.
+Depending on a faculty member’s professional interests and institutional needs, individual faculty work plans may differentiate workload in a particular academic year in accordance with VCU policy.

 #### Grievances and Appeals

-Grievances and appeals shall follow the University’s Faculty Mediation and Grievance Policy, and appropriate Life Sciences Bylaws and guidelines.
+Grievances and appeals shall follow the University’s [Faculty Mediation and Grievance Policy](https://policy.vcu.edu/sites/default/files/Faculty%20Mediation%20and%20Grievance%20Policy.pdf), and appropriate Life Sciences Bylaws and guidelines.

 ### Section 4.3.
 Post-Tenure Review